5 Exit Strategies in Trading – When To Exit A Trade? (How To Know)

 If you want to read more about profit targets, please read our full article about profit targets:

-Combining many exits
+Combining many trading exit strategies

 You might argue you can combine a normal exit with both stop-loss and a profit target, for example.
 Our experience indicates that this is not a good idea.